“Deep breaths are like little love notes to your body.”

 How important is it to become aware of your breath — your breath is your life force.
 Without it, you would no longer be alive.

 Most of the time, we breathe without giving much thought.
 When we climb the stairs, our breath is more labored, and we become aware of our breathing.
-There are many people where breathing is a challenge, though, for most of us, we are just breathing and not aware of it.
+There are many people where breathing is a challenge, though we are just breathing and unaware of it.
 We are busy doing something else, and our breathing is doing what it’s supposed to do.

 How is it we know how to breathe?
 The brain and body come together and notice the levels of oxygen and carbon dioxide in your blood.
 The brain then tells the parts of the body responsible for breathing and, depending on how active you are in the moment, to provide the necessary breathing rate for your body.